Hermann-Lietz School - Haubinda

 Cross-Curricular Links

-Music naturally links to culture, history, language, maths, and science.
-These connections are not imposed from outside but emerge from the pieces studied, keeping them meaningful and enriching without disrupting the flow of music learning.
+Music naturally connects to culture, history, language, maths, and science.
+These connections arise directly from the music being studied, rather than being imposed from outside through school-wide concepts, making learning meaningful and relevant without disrupting the flow of the lesson.

 Technology Integration